HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 [model categories][2].
 I knew they had something to do with [$\infty$-categories][3] and homotopy theory... but I didn't really know _what_ :P. Well, multiple papers later, I have a better idea of what's going on, and I'll say a few words about it in this post.
-The focus, though, is going to be on the "homotopy theory of homotopy theories" -- this was a groundbreaking development in the field... but one which seems _very_ abstract.
+The end goal, though, is going to be on the "homotopy theory of homotopy theories" -- this was a groundbreaking development in the field... but one which seems _very_ abstract.
 I've been thinking about why we should care about this result, and in the process I